ryan258/song-birds--ai/README.md

 2. Open a web browser and go to `http://localhost:5000`.

-3. Enter a theme for your song and click "Write Initial Draft".
+3. Enter a theme for your song and click "Generate Song".

-4. Once the initial draft is generated, you can refine the song by entering instructions for lyrics refinement and melody adjustment.
+4. Once the initial draft is generated, you can refine the song by entering feedback for:
+   - The song title
+   - The lyrics
+   - The music style description

-5. Click "Refine Song" to generate a new version based on your instructions.
+5. Click "Refine Song" to generate a new version based on your feedback.

 6. You can continue refining the song multiple times, with each new version appearing at the top of the page.

-7. Use the "Copy Lyrics" and "Copy Melody" buttons to easily copy parts of your song to the clipboard.
+7. Use the "Copy Title", "Copy Lyrics", and "Copy Style" buttons to easily copy parts of your song to the clipboard.

 ## 📝 Project Structure

 - `main.py`: The entry point of our application, setting up the AI Assistant and Flask server.
 - `ollama.py`: Defines the Ollama class for interfacing with the Ollama API.
-- `lyricist.py`: Contains the Lyricist class for generating and refining lyrics.
+- `lyricist.py`: Contains the Lyricist class for generating and refining song titles and lyrics.
-- `composer.py`: Houses the Composer class for creating and adjusting melodies.
+- `composer.py`: Houses the Composer class for creating and adjusting music style descriptions.
 - `song_writer.py`: Implements the SongWriter class to coordinate the songwriting process.
 - `frontend/index.html`: The web interface for interacting with the Song Writer AI.